 The black-billed gull or tarapuka is the most threatened gull species in the world.
 Though still relatively abundant, numbers of birds throughout the South Island have rapidly declined.
 The black-billed gull is more slender than the red-billed gull, with a longer bill and nests in colonies mainly on sparsely vegetated gravel riverbeds.

-Other braided river birds present on the Makarora include banded dotterel and South Island oystercatcher.
+Other braided river birds present on the Makarora include banded dotterel and South Island pied oystercatcher.
 The banded dotterel is the most common small plover of New Zealand coasts, estuaries and riverbeds but is nationally vulnerable.
 Banded dotterel breed within the braided river habitat but also use other habitats for nesting.
 Often seen running along the waters edge whilst foraging for invertebrates.

 The South Island pied oystercatcher is the most abundant oystercatcher in New Zealand but is declining nationally.
 Pairs of South Island oystercatchers are often seen breeding in braided river beds but also within adjacent farmland.
 The conspicuous black and white plumage, distinct call and long red bill make this a familiar species.